jz-clouddna/teched2025-XP264/exercises/ex1/README.md

   * kubernetes provider
   * kubectl provider

-Good to know:
 - The security is paramount!
 - The automated workflows leverage the dynamic OIDC credentials with Github Actions acting as the OIDC token provider in the context of a running job.
 - Thus, there is no need to rely on static credentials or be compelled to use a vault.
-- The implemented mechanism ensures the credentials are rotated automatically which makes is suitable for long running pipelines as well.
+- The implemented mechanism ensures the credentials are rotated automatically which makes it suitable for long running pipelines as well.

-What is happening ?

-- These workflows automatically:
+- In a nutshell, the automation workflows:
-  - 🔐 use GitHub's OIDC token for secure authentication
+  - 🔐 leverage GitHub's OIDC token for secure authentication
-  - ⚙️ set up your Kubernetes context (kubeconfig)
+  - ⚙️ set up your Kubernetes kubeconfig with single or multiple contexts
   - 🚀 enable you to run kubectl commands in your workflow
   - 🚀 enable you to run kyma cli commands in your workflow
-  - 🚀 enable you to run terraform automation in your workflow
+  - 🚀 enable you to run terraform automation flows in your workflow

   **Benefits:**